Management of received proposals on a Request for Proposals

 Plan a meeting

-- Click on Make an appointment
+- Click Make an appointment.

 .